98412senthil-sketch/pos-doctrine/modules/enterprise_universe.md

 # Enterprise Universe
 **The Living Reality Layer of POS**

+This module represents a simulated enterprise reality used for structural and governance research, not a live operational system.

 ## What This Module Is

 The **Enterprise Universe** is a living economic civilization.